Dr Ciara Healy-Musson

 Lecturer in Art & Design, Culture & Heritage

-Dr Ciara Healy-Musson is a Writer, Book Artist, Curator and Lecturer in Art, Culture & Heritage at IT Carlow, Ireland.
+Dr Ciara Healy-Musson is a Writer, Book Artist, Curator and Lecturer in Art, Culture & Heritage at SETU Carlow, Ireland.

 Previously Healy-Musson worked as a Lecturer and Director of Teaching & Learning at University of Reading, UK.
 Her teaching is research-led and is informed by her engagement with rurality, heritage & community, place based curating and experiential education.
 She is the recipient of an IMPACT Research Award from University of Reading (2016), a Large Grant Award from Arts Council Wales for a curatorial research project titled Thin Place (2015) and she was one of the 2011 recipients of the Wales Arts International and Axis Critical Writing Award.
 Since this award she has published widely in catalogues and art journals on artists such as: Jonathan Anderson, Adam Buick, Ailbhe Ni Bhriain, Christine Mackey, Flora Parrott, Mary Modeen, Bella Kerr, Sara Barker, Martina Mullaney, Caroline Achaintre, Jo Addison, Serena Korda, Bedwyr Williams, Mary Maclean, Alice Channer, Miranda Whall, Matt White among many others.
 She was also the recipient of the Curatorial Fellowship Award at the Lewis Glucksman Gallery in 2006.